jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hlsjs/design.md

      - it also tries to workaround as best as it can audio codec switch (HE-AAC to AAC and vice versa), without having to restart the MediaSource.
      - it also controls the remuxing process :
       - upon discontinuity or level switch detection, it will also notifies the remuxer so that it can reset its state.
+  - [src/helper/aac.js][]
+    - helper class to create silent AAC frames (useful to handle streams with audio holes)
+  - [src/helper/buffer-helper.js][]
+    - helper class, providing methods dealing buffer length retrieval (given a media position, it will return the upfront buffer length, next buffer position ...)
   - [src/helper/level-helper.js][]
     - helper class providing methods dealing with playlist sliding and fragment duration drift computation : after fragment parsing, start/end fragment timestamp will be used to adjust potential playlist drifts and live playlist sliding.
   - [src/loader/fragment-loader.js][]
     - in charge of loading fragments, use xhr-loader if not overrided by user config
+  - [src/loader/key-loader.js][]
+   - in charge of loading decryption key
   - [src/loader/playlist-loader.js][]
    - in charge of loading manifest, and level playlists, use xhr-loader if not overrided by user config.
-  - [src/loader/key-loader.js][]
-   - in charge of loading decryption key
   - [src/remux/dummy-remuxer.js][]
    - example dummy remuxer
   - [src/remux/mp4-generator.js][]